thomasa88/AnyShortcut/README.md

 To set up a shortcut:

-* Click *Enable tracking* and then perform the command you want to create a shortcut for
+* Click *Enable recording* and then perform the command you want to create a shortcut for
 * If you are lucky, the command will now have appeared at the bottom of the *AnyShortcut* menu.
 * Find the command in the menu and click the three dots to assign a shortcut as usual.